Can Probiotic Supplements Alleviate Symptoms of Irritable Bowel Syndrome in Adults?

 When it comes to gut health, you can’t overlook the importance of probiotics.
 These live bacteria and yeasts are known for promoting optimal functioning of the digestive system.
 They can be found in certain foods or as dietary supplements.

-Sujet a lire : What Are the Health Benefits of Deep Tissue Massage for Overuse Injuries?
+A lire aussi : What Are the Health Benefits of Deep Tissue Massage for Overuse Injuries?

 In the human body, bacteria outnumber cells by around 10 to 1.
 The gut alone houses about 100 trillion bacteria.
 This internal ecosystem, known as the gut microbiota, plays a critical role in our health.
 It aids digestion, supports the immune system, and even impacts mental health.